invertase/react-native-firebase-docs/docs/messaging/receiving-messages.md

 To allow this to work, we make use of React Native's built-in [Headless JS](https://facebook.github.io/react-native/docs/headless-js-android.html) functionality.

+> You will need to specify the FCM message priority as `high` for this functionality to work.
+If this isn't set, the app is not given permission to launch the background message handler.

 ### 1) Add Service to Android Manifest

 Firstly, check that you've followed the optional steps in the [Android Installation guide](version /installation/android).